Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 David: Right, so the more competitions you win, the more masculine you become, and then it’s a virtuous cycle.
 And it becomes toxic when it’s not needed, or when it’s not expressed or when it’s not used.
 So imagine you have, in your system — I’ll try this analogy.
 I’ve never talked about it before.
 You are the Hulk.
 Let’s assume you’re the Hulk and you have this amazing superpower, but you never get to use it but you get angry a lot because you haven’t been through therapy.

 So, the Hulk is getting angry.
 He’s having to suppress turning into the Hulk all the time.
 And it just drains him.
-And there’s the depiction of Ang Lee of this, is one of the classic Hulk movies.
+And there’s the depiction by Ang Lee of this, is one of the classic Hulk movies.
 I think it was Edward Norton who played the Hulk.
 Oh, no, it was Eric Bana or something.
 That suppression was a major theme in that movie, just trying to keep the Hulk down, try not to get angry, just keep the breathing going, keep it.

 And recently, the Thor: Ragnarok, the Hulk just walks around and he’s talking.
 This is like a new depiction of the Hulk.
 But in the old depictions, it was a lot more psychological.
 It was a lot more Jekyll and Hyde.
-That’s sort of simple masculinity.
+That’s sort of the situation of simple masculinity.
 Masculinity as simply testosterone and the characteristics that testosterone would create in modern culture, contemporary culture, in a technologically-advanced culture.

 There’s still tons of competition.
 I think that’s part of the complaint about masculinity, how Wall Street is driven by it, and that’s part of the reason why there’s the Big Depression or whatever in 2008 and all that.
 That’s toxic because it’s not expressed properly, so it’s rotting and festering.
 It’s becoming poisonous.
 I’ve talked a lot.
 I’m going to let Henry get in on that, but what I’m saying here is masculinity doesn’t have to be toxic.